dummifiedme/TheNotebook/NotesVault/Demerits of System of Proportional Representation.md

 ---

 ## Demerits of System of Proportional Representation
-A: The following demerits
+A: The following demerits:
 1. Highly expensive.
-2. No scope for organising by-elections.
+2. No scope for organizing by-elections.
 3. Eliminates intimate contacts between voters and representatives.
 4. Promotes minority thinking and group interests.
-5. It increases the significance of party system and decreases that of voter
+5. Increases the significance of party system + decreases that of voter.